Are you an absent-minded person? Does any of these sound like you (or someone you know)?

-Time in the sun has been linked to the release of serotonin in the brain.
-That’s a good thing, as researchers at Johns Hopkins have found that reduced levels of serotonin transporters in study subjects who exhibited mild cognitive decline and memory loss.
+Time in the sun has been linked to the release of serotonin in the brain – that’s a good thing!
+Researchers at Johns Hopkins have found that serotonin loss is associated with memory decline, and now you know how to raise your levels.

 21. Get the Help You Need

 Absentmindedness requires self-help initially, but if it doesn’t improve anything, then you should seek additional help.
 You can take counseling sessions to improve your day-to-day routine without forgetfulness.
 Talk to your physician about your issues because sometimes, it may have an underlying cause that you are unable to point out on your own.

 Human beings are infinitely complex, and despite all of the advances in neuroscience, the inner workings of the brain are still somewhat mysterious.
 What works for one person may or may not work for another, and that’s okay.